Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-Um I have a point to make about the whole Michael J. Fox controversy.
+I have a point to make about the whole Michael J. Fox controversy.

 Oh, wonderful.

-We have let's bring it on.
+Yes, let's bring it on.

-I I appreciate you treating the handicapped and disabled as a normal person.
+I appreciate you treating the handicapped and disabled as a normal person.

-And so I admire it.
+And so I admire you.

-I a thing I didn't mean to interrupt you when you were telling me you admired me.
+I didn't mean to interrupt you when you were telling me you admired me.

 I admire you for treating us like a normal person.

-That's after all, what we're out there fighting for as a handicapped person and trying to be integrated into our society.
+That's, after all, what we're out there fighting for as a handicapped person and trying to be integrated into our society.

 You know what?